SS Admiral Nakhimov: Search for the drowned

 After this incident, it became more common (especially when working on the lower decks) to use diving equipment with the traditional supply of a breathing mixture through a hose from the ship providing descent.
 On September 19, 1986, midshipman Sergei Alexandrovich Shardakov was given the task to get into the 41st cabin, in which, according to eyewitnesses, children remained locked.
-Trying to open the door with a crowbar, he got tangled in his own cables and hoses, could not ventilate the suit in time and lost consciousness… The partner managed to pull the unconscious midshipman out of the corridor, but he died before the arrival of help from the surface.
-After the death of the second diver, as well as due to the completion of the survey of most of the premises, the production of underwater work on the sunken liner was stopped by the decision of the Government Commission.
-Divers have not been able to get into some cabins.
+Trying to open the door with a crowbar, he got tangled in his own cables and hoses, could not ventilate the suit in time and lost consciousness.
+His partner managed to pull the unconscious midshipman out of the corridor, but he died before the arrival of help from the surface.
+After the death of the second diver, as well as due to the completion of the survey of most of the premises, the production of underwater work on the sunken liner was stopped by the decision of the Government Commission, before all cabins had been entered.

 Investigation

 The Soviet government formed a commission of inquiry to investigate the disaster.
-It determined that both Captain Markov of Admiral Nakhimov and Captain Tkachenko of Pyotr Vasev had violated navigational safety rules.
+It determined that both Captain Markov of Admiral Nakhimov and Captain Tkachenko of Pyotr Vasyov had violated navigational safety rules.
 Despite repeated orders to let Admiral Nakhimov pass, Tkachenko refused to slow his ship and only reported the accident 40 minutes after it occurred.
 Captain Markov was absent from the bridge.
 The inquiry took place in 1987 in Odessa.
-In March 1987, the captains of both vessels: Vadim Georgievich Markov, captain of the Admiral Nakhimov, and Viktor Ivanovich Tkachenko, captain of the Pyotr Vasev, were found equally guilty of shipwreck, loss of life and sentenced to 15 years in prison each.
+In March 1987, the captains of both vessels: Vadim Georgievich Markov, captain of the Admiral Nakhimov, and Viktor Ivanovich Tkachenko, captain of the Pyotr Vasyov, were found equally guilty of shipwreck, loss of life and sentenced to 15 years in prison each.
 Both captains were released early in the fall of 1992.
 After his release, V.G.
 Markov worked as a captain-mentor in the Black Sea Shipping Company and lived in the city of Odessa (where he died in 2007).
 V.I.
 Tkachenko immediately after his release went abroad, and under circumstances that were not fully clarified, he died in September 2003 when a yacht crashed near the coast of Canada.